ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

     This requires `warpx.use_kspace_filter=1` and is only supported with the RZ spectral solver.

+* ``warpx.use_damp_fields_in_z_guard`` (`0` or `1`; default: `0`)
+    Whether to apply a damping factor to the E and B fields in the guard cells along z that extend beyond the edge of the domain.
+The damping profile is a sine squared and is applied to the fields on the outer half of the guards.
+    This damping is useful for damping high frequency numerical artifacts that occur when there is parallel decomposition along z with non-periodic boundary conditions.
+It currently only works with the RZ spectral solver.

 * ``algo.current_deposition`` (`string`, optional)
     This parameter selects the algorithm for the deposition of the current density.
     Available options are: ``direct``, ``esirkepov``, and ``vay``.
 The default choice